truenas/documentation/content/Solutions/RemoteAccess.md

 On the Installation page, scroll down to the **AuthKey** field, and paste the previously created key.
 Accept all other default settings, and then scroll down and click **Install**.

-Once the installation completes and you see the App status as "Running" you can navigate back to your [Tailscale Machines](https://login.tailscale.com/admin/machines) list and you will see your TrueNAS system listed.
+After the installation completes and you see the app status as **Running** you can navigate back to your [Tailscale Machines](https://login.tailscale.com/admin/machines) list to see your TrueNAS system listed.

 Using the `Addresses` listed for TrueNAS, you can now reach your TrueNAS host, including Shares, Apps and other services from your other [Tailscale clients](https://tailscale.com/download) anywhere in the world.